- Money laundering in Australia

 - Complex company ownership structures.
 These structures, which can involve multiple entities in multiple jurisdictions, are used to screen the ultimate source of funds and the true beneficial owners of those funds.

 - Third parties or third party accounts.
 These are used to blur the connections between criminals, the proceeds of their crimes and attempts to launder funds.
 A technique called ‘smurfing’ involves numerous third parties conducting transactions on behalf of criminals.
 Large cash amounts are broken into multiple smaller amounts and then given to third parties to deposit in accounts held in different financial institutions.
-These third parties may be complicit or unwittingly involved in this money laundering activity.

 - Identity crime.
 Transactions made using stolen, fraudulently obtained or fictitious identities obscure the link between the funds and their true source or origin.